-We are an informal, largely-unfunded consortium of scientists from across the world that work together to gather species-level data on the global reptile distributions (>11,500 species mapped, as of August 2021).
-The first version of this database has now been published in 2017 in Nat.
-E&E exploring conservation priorities for all global tetrapods. |
+We are an informal, largely-unfunded consortium of scientists from across the world that work together to gather species-level data on the global reptile distributions (~12,100 species mapped, as of mid 2024).
+The first version of this database has now been published in 2017 exploring conservation priorities for all global tetrapods.
+The current version (GARD 1.7) was used to model extinction risk of DD and non assessed species.
+We are now working on version 2.0 |

 Global reptile richness, from Roll et al. 2017 Nat E&E